lily-pytel/financial-goal-manager/README.md

 - Docker
 - docker-compose

+## To Run Locally Without Docker

+Run command `npm run start` or `npm run debug` to get Node debugging on the Chrome devtools console.

-## To Run
+## To Run in Development Mode Using Docker

-- To develop: `npm run start`
+- Run `docker-compose build`
-- To run docker for development: `docker-compose build` followed by `docker-compose up`
+- Followed by `docker-compose up`

+## To Run in Production Mode Using Docker
+- Run `docker-compose build`
-- To run docker for production: `docker-compose -f docker-compose-production.yml up --build`
+- Followed by `docker-compose -f docker-compose-production.yml up --build`
+- Followed by `docker-compose up`

 The project will be available in `http://localhost:8000`